OrbisWeb3/orbisdb/README.md

 ### PostgreSQL

-We chose PostgreSQL as our indexing database due to its extensability, maturity and open-source values.
+We chose PostgreSQL as our indexing database due to its extensibility, maturity and open-source values.
 Postgres is used to index and query data from Ceramic, offering scalable performance and the benefits of traditional scaling methods.

 ### OrbisDB